wearesho-team/react-context-locale/README.md

 ```

 where
- - `availableLocales` - list of available locales
+ - `availableLocales` - list of available locales.
- - `baseLocale` - locale, that used as key for translation
+ - `baseLocale` - locale, that used as key for translation.
- - `commonTranslations` - object, that contains common translations
+ - `commonTranslations` - object, that contains common translations.
  - `onLocaleChanged` - will called, when locale was changed.
-Optional
+Optional.
+ - `onSameTranslation` - will called, when translated string is same as key.
+Optional.
  - `defaultLocale` - locale, that will be used on did mount.
 Optional.
-Default is same as `baseLocale`
+Default is same as `baseLocale`.
- - `onMissingTranslation` - will called, if translation key does not found in storage.
+ - `onMissingTranslation` - will called, when translation key does not found in storage.
 Optional.
-If not passed, string with error description will be returned
+If not passed, string with error description will be returned.

 Translations object example: